There are many gods spelled in lower case. They sound a bit like this:

 Original God does not abuse His power.

 We are so used to being manipulated by false gods that it escapes us how the all-powerful and almighty God would refuse to simply enforce His good will.
 Yes, He could do that in a heartbeat.
-He could get rid of all the false gods that way, but the outcome, true to His divine nature, would be highly unsatisfactory.
+That way He could get rid of all the false gods, but the outcome, true to His divine nature, would be highly unsatisfactory.
 Why?
 Here it is:

 Original God does not seek God-copycats.

 Instead He seeks face-to-face encounters with independent minds.
-Original God, the real deal, seeks the real deal with us.
-He wants a relationship unburdened with fear and manipulation.
+Original God, the real deal, seeks the real deal with us and a relationship unburdened with fear and manipulation.
 He wants honest opinions, raw feelings, and openness.
 The ensuing communication flow is more precious to Him than anything else.